Emperor2000/Space-Battle-Screensaver/README.md

 **Space Battle Screensaver | Space Combat Engine**
 -------------------------------------------
 **What is this all about?**
-"Space Combat Engine", formerly "Space Battle Screensaver" is an extension/project written on top of Game Maker Studio 2 with a focus on being able to create a game that requires multiple factions, large battles and tons of explosions fast.
+"Space Combat Engine", formerly "Space Battle Screensaver" is an extension/project written on top of Game Maker Studio 2 with a focus on being able to create a game that requires multiple factions and large battles.

 -------------------------------------------
 **How is this achieved?**
-Programming concepts such as inheritance and polymorphism have been utilized which allows users to easily extend a base class with properties and edit it to their liking.
-This way you can create new enemy units in a matter of minutes.
+Each class contains a number of properties.
+You can easily add new functionality by editing the base class or creating a child object of the base class, which you can then edit.
+This way you can create new unique objects in a matter of minutes.
+For example, adding multiple types of enemies, new factions, etc.

+I have tried to make the code as easy to understand as possible and as easy to edit.

 **Can I use this?**
 You are allowed to use this tool for: